vxunderground/ThreatIntelligenceDiscordBot/README.md

 The "?" indicates it has never received an update.

 # Adding or removing Telegram channels to monitor
 * NOTE: The Telegram API is an ugly monster and does not make determining what is being filtered an easy task.
 This script contains A LOT of repetitive code.
 Perhaps clean it up and send a merge request? =D
 * Step 1.
-Set the image download path in the python script && set the Discord web hook URL
-* Step 2.
 Retrieve the Telegram channel entity via
 ```
 NewTelegramChannelName = TelegramClientObject.get_entity("https://t.me/TelegramChannelLink")
 ```
-* Step 3.
+* Step 2.
 Send a join request when the application launches via
 ```
 TelegramClientObject(JoinChannelRequest(NewTelegramChannelName))
 ```
-* Step 4.
+* Step 3.
 Set the Telegram async filter via
 ```
 ##****NewTelegramChannelName handler****
 @TelegramClientObject.on(events.NewMessage(incoming=True,chats=NewTelegramChannelName))